augustusnaz/laravel-vouchers/README.md

 $redeemers = $voucher->redeemers;
 ```

 This returns a Collection with mixed model types.
-The collection items are however not an Eloquent relationship.
+The collection items are not Eloquent relationships.
 To access the underlying pivot relationship, use `related_redeemers`.
 This also returns a Collection.